-The identified categories of educators shall receive full implementation including 4 classroom Walkthrough Observations and 2 Formative Observations/Assessments.
+The identified categories of educators may receive full implementation including 4 classroom Walkthrough Observations and 2 Formative Observations/Assessments.
 The Formative Assessment Process includes the Formative Observation.
 All ten Performance Standards shall be rated in the Formative Assessment Process.
 Observations may be announced or unannounced.
-It is strongly recommended that all observations include commentary on all of the rated standards.
+It is strongly recommended that all observations include commentary on all the rated standards.
 Walkthrough Observations shall be at least ten minutes in duration based on a limited number of Performance Standards and shall inform the Formative Assessment.
-Formative Observations shall be at least thirty minutes in duration and are based on all ten Performance Standards.
+Formative Observations should be at least thirty minutes in duration and are based on all ten Performance Standards.
 Additional observations may be conducted at the building administrator's discretion.

-Step 5(b): Flexible Process (for veteran teachers with proficient or exemplary summative performance ratings)
+Step 5b: Flexible Process (veteran teachers with proficient or exemplary summative ratings)

-Appropriately trained and credentialed evaluators shall conduct classroom observations.
+Appropriately trained and credentialed evaluators shall conduct classroom observations for teachers assigned to participate in the Flexible Process.
 The Flexible Process shall consist of a minimum of two classroom observations per teacher.
 The differentiated implementation requirements are based on years of experience, previous year's annual Summative Evaluation ratings, and specific categories of educators as defined by GaPSC.